-Per S Share Total

-Without Option to Purchase Additional Shares With Option to Purchase Additional Shares Without Option to Purchase Additional Shares With Option to Purchase Additional Shares
+То tal

+Without With

+Option to Option to

+Per Purchase Purchase

+Share Additional Shares Additional Shares

-Public offering price \$ \$ \$ \$
+Public offering price \$ \$ \$

-Underwriting discounts and

-commissions paid by us \$ \$ \$ \$
+Underwriting discounts and commissions paid by us \$ \$ \$

-Proceeds to us, before expenses \$ \$ \$ \$
+Proceeds to us, before expenses \$ \$ \$

 We have agreed to pay the underwriters a non-accountable expense allowance of 1.0% of the gross proceeds of the offering.
-We estimate that the total expenses, but excluding underwriting discounts and commissions and the 1.0% non-accountable expense allowances, will be approximately \$\, all of which are payable by us.
+We estimate that the total expenses, but excluding underwriting discounts and commissions and the 1.0% non-accountable expense allowances, will be approximately \$2,400,000, all of which are payable by us.
 This figure includes expense reimbursements we have agreed to pay the representative for reimbursement of its expenses related to the offering up to a maximum aggregate expense allowance of \$157,500, for which we have paid a \$7,500 advance, which will be returned to us to the extent not offset by actual expenses in accordance with FINRA Rule 5110(g)(4)(A).